AdaGold/solar-system/README.md

 # Wave 1
+The learning goal for this wave is to work on building a single class.

 ## Primary Requirements
 - Create a `SolarSystem` class with an `@planets` instance variable.
 - Create an initialize method which should take a collection of planet names and store them in an `@planets` instance variable.
 - Create a method to add a planet to the list.
-- Create a method which will return **not print** a list of the planets as a String in this style:
+- Create a method which will return, **not print**, a list of the planets as a String in this style:

 ```bash
 1. Mercury